Table of Contents

 Procurement contract and data security

+Beyond renewals and obligations, you also need to think about who can access your contracts and how that data is protected.
 Your contracts often contain sensitive or proprietary information.
 Even when they don’t, you want to protect your data.
-Contract management software should offer you robust security protections like:
+CLMs typically offer robust security protections, including:

 - GDPR compliance